 - How do interested parties obtain information about the CCP?

 - What collateral will be available to share with the public, and who will distribute it?

 - How will the intake process for stray cats change under the CCP?

 - Will the shelter loan traps to residents?
 If so, under what circumstances?

 - How will requests and drop-offs by commercial trappers (e.g., pest control companies) be handled?

 - How will decisions be made regarding outcomes of individual cats?
 Who will be involved?
 (See “Working Toward Positive Outcomes” for additional information.)

-- How will shelter staff and volunteers work with enforcement officers and dispatch staff to maximize positive outcomes?
+- How will shelter staff and volunteers work with field services officers and dispatch staff to maximize positive outcomes?

 - How will all individuals involved (e.g., shelter personnel and volunteers, CCP staff and volunteers) understand their role in the network of communication?

 - Who will have authority to make decisions surrounding various elements of the program?